awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-create-algo.md

    1. For **Algorithm name**, type a name for your algorithm\.
 The algorithm name must be unique in your account and in the AWS region\.
 The name must have 1 to 64 characters\.
 Valid characters are a\-z, A\-Z, 0\-9, and \- \(hyphen\)\.

    1. Type a description for your algorithm\.
-This description appears in the SageMaker console and in the AWS Marketplace\.
+This description appears in the Amazon SageMaker console and in the AWS Marketplace\.

    1. For **Training image, type the path in Amazon ECR where your training container is stored\.**